Introduction from Ian Cole Wilkins, the CEO of the Indigo Group.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we have and continue to provide training to our staff and the policy is expressly referenced in our Staff Handbook.
 We also require our business partners to provide training to their staff and suppliers and providers.

-Following a review of the effectiveness of the steps we have taken this year to ensure that there is no slavery or human trafficking in our supply chains, we intend to progress to verify at least 90% of our supply chain through Credas Technology Ltd to ensure that we are taking the utmost care in carrying out the due diligence process to combat slavery and human trafficking.
+Following a review of the effectiveness of the steps we have taken this year to ensure that there is no slavery or human trafficking in our supply chains, we intend to progress to verify at least 90% of our supply chain through our digital Indigo platform registration software utilising technology provided by Credas Technologies Ltd to ensure that we are taking the utmost care in carrying out the due diligence process to combat slavery and human trafficking.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015.